Moving Out

 Extended Stay

-If you have acquired another form of subsidised housing, but for some reasons cannot vacate and surrender the PRH / IH flat to the HA within 60 days, you may apply for an extended stay under the following terms:
+If you have acquired another form of subsidised housing, but for some reasons cannot vacate and surrender the PRH / IH flat to the HA within 60 days, you may apply for an extended stay for a maximum period of 30 days, during which you are required to pay an occupation fee as follows: